...

 Flaxseeds

-Flaxseeds possess the lignan secoisolariciresinol diglucoside (SDG) which exhibits antioxidant, anti-inflammatory and estrogen-lowering cancer protective effects, especially for breast cancer [18].
+Flaxseeds possess the lignan secoisolariciresinol diglucoside (SDG) which exhibits powerful antioxidant, anti-inflammatory and estrogen-lowering cancer protective effects, especially for breast cancer [18].

 Examples: ground flaxseed, flaxseed oil, flaxseed meal.